Here's what we actually know about D.C.'s missing girls

 Despite the panicked posts on social media, this stat is untrue.
 The D.C. police department recently began tweeting out the names and photographs of all missing persons whose cases are considered “critical,” which includes those under age 15 and over age 65; many of the department’s tweets featured the faces of Black and Latinx girls.
 Previously, this information was shared on a discretionary basis.
 The uptick in missing person tweets contributed to the social media outcry over D.C.’s missing girls, according to the police department, as it appeared that a sudden rash of girls had disappeared from the streets of the nation’s capital.

 At present, about 190 juveniles go missing in D.C. each month, The Washington Post reports.
 That’s on par with other major cities, and down from 200 missing juveniles per month in 2015.
-The police department says that the vast majority of these young people are found.
+The police department says that the vast majority of these young people are found. false

 The girls featured in the viral Instagram post are indeed missing, but some disappeared years ago; a few aren’t even from the Washington, D.C. area.